This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 - Granulated sugar: Take two tablespoons of the sugar meant for the fruits and mix it with the flour and butter instead.

-- Peaches: You'll need fresh peaches for this recipe, sliced in half with the stone removed.
+- Peaches: For this recipe, you'll need fresh peaches sliced in half with the stone removed.
 The juicy sweetness of fresh peaches is vital for the authentic flavor of this dessert.

 - Granulated sugar: This is used to sweeten the peaches and the overall dessert.
 It helps bring out the flavor of the peaches while balancing the other ingredients.